QRY91/local_ai_optimization_framework/README.md

 ## 🎯 The Problem I Had

 ### **Unsustainable AI Costs**
 I was hitting $40+ in 11 days on Zed/Cursor subscriptions, trending toward $120/month.
-For a solo dev working on docs and technical debt, that's not sustainable long-term.
+For a solo dev, that's not sustainable long-term.

 ### **My Approach**
 I put together some tools to: